Job location: Charlottesville, VA Employment Type:

 The University of Virginia Police Department is seeking diverse, professional candidates to join our team at the rank of Police Lieutenant.
 As a police lieutenant at one of the nation’s top public universities, you will be serving in a vibrant community with a variety of culture, recreation and entertainment opportunities – suitable for families and young professionals.

 UPD police officers provide daily enforcement and security services as well as coverage for major events including national championship Division 1 athletic teams and world-renowned VIP guest visits to grounds.

-The department is comprised of 76 sworn officers, 62 non-sworn security officers and 30 civilian employees advancing our fair, impartial and community policing mission at the University of Virginia in Charlottesville, VA.
-UPD officers serve the UVA medical center which was voted the top hospital in Virginia in 2019 and hosts the only level 1 trauma center in the region and our academic grounds.
+The department is comprised of 77 sworn officers, 63 non-sworn security officers and 30 civilian employees advancing our fair, impartial and community policing mission at the University of Virginia in Charlottesville, VA.
+UPD officers serve the UVA medical center which is consistently voted as the top hospital in Virginia and hosts the only level 1 trauma center in the region and our academic grounds.
 Our service area community encompasses a diverse population of nearly 60,000 students, faculty, patients and visitors on any given day.

 UPD takes pride in being a leader in community-focused, contemporary law enforcement standards and practices.
 The department promotes professional development of our team members and encourages them to introduce creative and innovative ways to promote public safety, engage the community and be a leader on grounds.
 UPD is committed to public safety based on the constitutional idea of justice where every person will be treated with dignity, respect and fairness.

-The police lieutenant reports through the chain of command to a Captain or Deputy Chief and supervises, plans, coordinates and oversees the activities and operations of staff assigned to one of the four divisions of the department including but not limited to: patrol, investigations, administrative, medical center.
+The police lieutenant reports through the chain of command to a Captain or Deputy Chief and supervises, plans, coordinates and oversees the activities and operations of staff assigned to one of the three divisions of the department including but not limited to: Field Services, Support Services, and Security Division.